akka/akka/akka-docs/src/main/paradox/distributed-data.md

 Java
 : @@snip [DistributedDataDocTest.java](/akka-docs/src/test/java/jdocs/ddata/DistributedDataDocTest.java) { #update-request-context }

-See @ref:[Distributed Data - Update](typed/distributed-data.md#update) in the documentation of the new APIs.

 <a id="replicator-get"></a>
 ### Get

+For the full documentation of this feature and for new projects see @ref:[Distributed Data - Get](typed/distributed-data.md#get).

 To retrieve the current value of a data you send `Replicator.Get` message to the `Replicator`.
 You supply a consistency level which has the following meaning: